henkpb/hhri/page.md

 title: "Gender Based Violence"
 subtitle: "Violence against women, girls, men and boys manifests itself in physical, sexual and psychological forms.
 Even so, during times of instability, women and girls are disproportionately impacted by sexual and gender-based violence."

-theme_gbv_definitions:
-  title: "Definitions and terms"
+theme_gbv_definitions_title: "Definitions and terms"
-  text: "Gender-based violence is violence directed against a person because of that person's gender or violence that affects persons of a particular gender disproportionately.
+theme_gbv_definitions_text: "Gender-based violence is violence directed against a person because of that person's gender or violence that affects persons of a particular gender disproportionately.
 It can include violence against women, men or children and LGBTQ+ people."

-theme_gbv_framework:
-  title: "Human rights framework"
+theme_gbv_framework_title: "Human rights framework"
-  text: "The different framework for addressing human rights and GBV includes UN resolutions and reports.
+theme_gbv_framework_text: "The different framework for addressing human rights and GBV includes UN resolutions and reports.
 The UN Security Council has adopted several resolutions on 'Women, Peace and Security,' forming an international policy framework.
 These resolutions guide efforts to protect women's rights."

-theme_gbv_guidelines:
-  title: "Guidelines and manuals"
+theme_gbv_guidelines_title: "Guidelines and manuals"
-  text: "This collection of manuals and guidelines supports field workers/helpers in addressing the psychological aftermath of GBV, including the traumas and trauma reactions experienced by survivors.
+theme_gbv_guidelines_text: "This collection of manuals and guidelines supports field workers/helpers in addressing the psychological aftermath of GBV, including the traumas and trauma reactions experienced by survivors.
 The focus is on situations during or after war/conflict, with practical guidance and support."
 ---

 This is the content